torkelicious/Editor/README.md

 ---
 sometimes the wheel needs to be reinvented
-... and sometimes even really poorly brcause i was bored...
+... and sometimes even really poorly when im bored...

+This is mostly a learning project